 When you live in the countryside in France, you always end up swapping excess fruit and veg or other things with your neighbours.

-Our neighbours just had new additions to the farm, a couple of quails.
+Our neighbours just had new additions to the farm: a couple of quails.

-I served the quails’ eggs with other nibbles with the aperitif: I simmered the eggs for 5 minutes, and they were perfect – that is what the guests said as I didn’t get a chance to taste them!
+I decided to boil mine and then serve them with other nibbles with our aperitif, the popular French “Apéro”: I am no Delia Smith (check out her recipe!) so I simmered the eggs for 5 minutes, and they were perfect – that is what the guests said anyway as I didn’t get a chance to taste them: they disappeared too quickly!

 No doubt, I will get more from my neighbours very soon and perhaps cook them differently.

 In fact, I absolutely agree with Delia and also think that a cooking duration of 5 minutes is a bit too long for such small eggs, even if everybody really enjoyed them.
 Actually, she recommends a cooking time of 1 minute and 45 seconds.
 My neighbour suggested that once the fresh quail eggs have been added to boiling water, you leave them for 2 minutes 30 seconds.
 I have tried the second version (actually, 2 minutes 15 seconds) and the result is absolutely perfect!
 Once ready, it is a good idea to plunge them in cold water straight away in order to stop them from cooking further, then peel them under running cold water, ideally while the eggs are still slightly warm.
 That way, the whites are still perfectly cooked but the yolks are now wonderfully delicious and runny.
 A real treat for the tastebuds.
 Delia, eat your heart out!